Bloomer loaf with white Khorasan flour

-Homemade Bread Recipe with Khorasan T60 White Flour
+Homemade bread recipe with Khorasan T60 White Flour

 Cooking: 45 min

-Yield: 2 big bread
+Yield: 2 large loaves

 Notes: